Changes to local NHS 'look bad and smell bad' says Nottinghamshire campaign group

-Campaigners are warning that changes affecting the NHS in Nottinghamshire and the surrounding areas could open the door to more involvement from private companies.
+The campaigners say the establishment of the new NHS Nottingham and Nottinghamshire Integrated Care Board next month could open the door to more involvement from private companies who will put profits before patients.

-They claim private involvement will only push patients further into the background in favour of maximising shareholder profits.
+But Nottinghamshire Clinical Commissioning Group (CCG) says the protestors have got their arguments all wrong and there are no plans for any private companies to have any role in the new structure for Nottinghamshire NHS healthcare.

 Each ICS will be overseen by an Integrated Care Board (ICB).